-The next step on your path towards digital accessibility is choosing a trusted partner.
+The next step on your path toward digital accessibility is choosing a trusted partner.
 Digital accessibility is an ever-evolving landscape of compliance regulations.
 It’s helpful (and practical) to have an automated solution to complement your human and manual resources.
 Technology solutions can “crawl” through pages to solve surface-level issues.
 But you’ll need a real-life person with experience in website testing in order to achieve accessibility and compliance.

 Beware of solutions that offer technology only.
 Artificial intelligence, overlays, and widgets won’t make you accessible and may not offer much legal protection, either.
 Human judgment and manual evaluations must be performed to validate a site’s accessibility.
 Without the human aspect of accessibility testing, your organization remains vulnerable to a website accessibility lawsuit.